EXPmaster/DAEM/README.md

 ### Data

-The data for training can be downloader from [here](https://drive.google.com/drive/folders/1XTBJeP23kFQKgbU001bCWILTV8S9lh9a?usp=share_link).
+The data for training can be downloaded from [here](https://drive.google.com/drive/folders/1XTBJeP23kFQKgbU001bCWILTV8S9lh9a?usp=share_link).
 Alternatively, you may refer to `src/dataset.py`, `src/error_mitigation_data`, and `src/TensornetSimulator` to generate your training data.

 ### Training